Respiratory Care Therapy

 |Race/Ethnicity||Number of Grads|

-Respiratory Care Therapy/Therapist appeals to people across the globe.
+Americans aren’t the only ones with an interest in Respiratory Care Therapy/Therapist.
 About 0.8% of those with this major are international students.

 How Much Do Respiratory Care Therapy Majors Make?